Liouville-type theorems for the new Taylor--Couette flow of the stationary Navier--Stokes equations: Abstract

 \section{Abstract}

 We study the stationary Navier--Stokes equations in the region between two rotating concentric cylinders.
-We first prove that, under the small Reynolds number, if the fluid is axisymmetric and if its velocity is sufficiently small in the $L^\infty$-norm, then it is necessarily a {\it generalized} Taylor-Couette flow.
+We first prove that, under the small Reynolds number, if the fluid is axisymmetric and if its velocity is sufficiently small in the $L^\infty$-norm, then it is necessarily a {\it generalized} Taylor-Couette flow which is a {\it new exact solution} of the Navier--Stokes equations.
 If, in addition, the associated pressure is bounded or periodic in the $z$-axis, then it coincides with the well-known {\it canonical} Taylor-Couette flow.
 Next, we give a certain bound of the Reynolds number and the $L^\infty$-norm of the velocity such as the fluid is indeed, necessarily axisymmetric.
-It is clarified that smallness of Reynolds number of the fluid in the two rotating concentric cylinders governs both axisymmetry and the exact form of the Taylor-Couette flow.
+It is clarified that smallness of Reynolds number of the fluid in the two rotating concentric cylinders governs both axisymmetry and the new exact form of the Taylor-Couette flow.

 \keywords{Axisymmetric Navier-Stokes equations; Taylor--Couette-type flow; Liouville-type theorems}